hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 ####**Quantification:**
 The quasi-mapping approach estimates for numbers of reads mapping to each transcript, then generates the final transcript abundance estimates after modeling sample-specific parameters and biases.
 It uses a two-step process:

-- Step 1.
-Determine best mapping for each read/fragment and estimate number of reads/fragments mapping to each transcript
+- **Step 1:** Determine best mapping for each read/fragment and estimate number of reads/fragments mapping to each transcript
-- Step 2.
-Adjust abundance estimates based on RNA-Seq biases and sample-specific parameters
+- **Step 2:** Adjust abundance estimates based on RNA-Seq biases and sample-specific parameters

 > *NOTE:* that if there are k-mers in the reads that are not in the index they are not counted.
 As such, trimming is not required when using this method.